symera/TexPortable/README.md

 Launcher | [TexPortable](setup.md)

 ## Where can I get it?
-[Download the latest version of TexPortable right here][download].
+[Download the latest version of TexPortable][download].

 Double-click on the compressed self-extracting file and select a folder in order to extract it.
 The extracted files will probably take about **700 MiB** of space.
 Please have this in mind if you are going to use it on a USB flash-drive (which I cannot recommended btw, quite slow performance unfortunately).
 I recommend using it with a HDD or even better with SSD drives, because of a much faster performance while launching TexPortable and compiling LaTeX documents.

-If you want to dig deeper or would like to know more details about the setup, [go ahead](setup.md).
+If you want to dig deeper or would like to know more details about the setup: [here you go](setup.md).

 Feel free to [contact me] if you have any further questions, feedback, or maybe suggestions for improvements.